Battle of Edgehill

-On 2 March 1642, King Charles I fearing for the safety of his family following the failed attempt to arrest his most prominent opponents in Parliament fled a hostile London in haste.
+On 2 March 1642, King Charles I, fearing for the safety of his family following the failed attempt to arrest his most prominent opponents in Parliament fled a hostile London in haste.
 It was now apparent to everyone that the dispute between the King and his Parliament was all but irreconcilable.

-Despite the fact that war now seemed inevitable half-hearted negotiations continued over the next few months as both sides concentrated on raising troops, gathering arms, and securing areas of support.
+Regardless that war now seemed inevitable half-hearted negotiations continued over the next few months as both sides concentrated on raising troops, gathering arms, and securing areas of support.

 If the King required further proof that his authority no longer ran in the country it was provided by Sir John Hotham, the Governor of Hull, who refused to surrender the city to him despite being expressly ordered to do so.

 All further pretence at negotiations ceased when on 22 August the King raised his Standard in Nottingham in what was an effective declaration of war.
 Parliament, though reluctant to take up arms against the King had been preparing for it nonetheless.

 The man appointed to command their army was Robert Devereux, the Earl of Essex, who’d had a long if not particularly distinguished military career.
 Indeed, he was better known for his failures in the marriage bed than success on the battlefield but still he remained the most experienced soldier they could call upon.
 In the meantime, the King had been joined by his twenty-two-year-old nephew Prince Rupert of the Rhine accompanied by his toy poodle, Boye.